Last updated 4 months ago

 Tara Banda writes about how small business owners can reach local customers through online marketing for the ReachLocal blog.
 You can connect with her on Twitter.

-Are you using paid search in your advertising?
+Have you taken steps to improve your Quality Score?
 Let us know with a comment!

 About the Author